Windows Vista Encrypting File System (EFS)

 - Copy the .pfx file that you originally exported and stored in a safe place to the new computer that needs access to the encrypted files.

 - Enter the password that you set for your key during step 10 of the backup process, and click Next.
-(Don't choose ‘Mark this key as exportable'.
-This makes sure that you still have the only copy of the private key.)
+(Don't choose "Mark this key as exportable."
+This will ensure that you still have the only copy of the private key.)

 - You should receive a dialog box informing you that the import was successful.